nenraf/midway-PiD/groupE_summary.md

+The given dataset, is called “PAD-UFES-20”.
+It’s a skin lesion dataset composed by images shot on smartphones.

+This dataset takes in account the patient clinical information and different features of the skin lesions, such as their (a)symmetry or color, enabling researchers to try and find a pattern for diagnosing.
+However, several questions may arise when trying to determine whether any sort of algorithm could in fact be accurate in pinpointing these diagnoses.

 We’ve written a brief description of the 6 diagnosis we may find in the images of the dataset:

   ● Actinic Keratosis (ACK): Actinic keratosis is a precancerous skin lesion caused by